 Henri Lachmann began his career in 1963 as an auditor at Arthur Andersen.
 Seven years later, he joined French metal company Strafor-Facom and became the company's CEO in 1981.
 He has been a member of the board at Schneider Electric since 1996 and became the company's CEO in 1999.
-He has been Chairman of Schneider's Supervisory Board since 2006.
+He also held the position of Chairman of the Supervisory Board from 2006.